mubin6th/MinimalSway/README.md

 ```

 ## Install
-After cloning the repository,there are 2 methods to install
+After cloning the repository, there are 2 methods to install
 MinimalSway.

 ### Automated